Consultant Information and Course Descriptions

-Course Description: The 2017 Pre-AP Biology APSI will acquaint teachers with Pre-AP science practices and their correlation to national and local content standards.
+Course Description: The 2018 Pre-AP Science APSI will acquaint teachers with Pre-AP science practices and their correlation to national and local content standards.
 Participants will take an in-depth look at national and local content standards and how they are organized.
-Additionally, correlation will be made between national and local content standards and the AP Biology Curriculum Framework to identify “crosswalks” for the teacher to move toward enhancing current curriculum.
+Additionally, correlation will be made between national and local standards and the new AP Biology Curriculum Framework to identify “crosswalks” for the teacher to move toward enhancing current curriculum.
 Each of the four days will address a different standard.
-Each day will also include a Pre-AP Strategy session designed to enhance a Pre-AP Biology learning environment by moving from teacher to student-centered instruction.
-Pre-AP Concepts will also be offered in a daily session to help teachers assist students toward skills needed in an AP science class.
-Select inquiry labs that correlate to national and local standards will be included.
+Each day will also include a Pre-AP strategy session designed to enhance a Pre-AP Science learning environment by moving from teacher to student-centered instruction.
+Pre-AP Concepts will also be offered in a daily session to help teachers assist students toward skills needed in an AP Science class.
+Select inquiry labs that correlate to general standards will be included.
 Additionally, inquiry investigation will be performed to help the teacher move from guided to more open-inquiry labs for their students.
 Exam strategies will also be included to help the teacher assist their students toward success by using various test taking practices for future standardized testing including AP exams.
-Participants are asked to bring their current Pre-AP Biology textbook, a calculator, personal protective equipment for laboratory activities, and a laptop computer if available.
-Through practice, sharing of ideas, discussions, and modeling, it is the intention that participants will become more skilled in instructing their students to become more successful in achieving the skills to be successful in the Pre-AP and AP Biology programs of study.
+Participants are asked to bring a calculator, personal protective equipment for laboratory activities, and a laptop computer if available.
+Through practice, sharing of ideas, discussions, and modeling, it is the intention that participants will become more skilled in instructing their students to become more successful in achieving the skills to be successful in the Pre-AP and AP Science programs of study.